Unification Church and politics: 2010s

+Splinter group controversy

 After the 2014 founding of Rod of Iron Ministries, a splinter group from the Unification Church, Sun Myung Moon's son, Hyung Jin Moon publicly aligned with conservative politicians and far-right media figures.
 Moon espoused strong support for President Donald Trump during and after Trump's presidency.
 Moon endorsed the "big lie" that the 2020 presidential election was stolen from Trump.
-Moon and other members of Sanctuary Church participated in the January 6, 2021 United States Capitol attack.
-Moon faced no criminal charges from his involvement in the January 6 insurrection.
+Moon and other members of Sanctuary Church participated in the 6 January 2021 United States Capitol attack.
+Moon faced no criminal charges from his involvement in the 6 January insurrection.

-Gun ritual controversy

 Hyung Jin Moon's church, World Peace and Unification Sanctuary Church in Newfoundland, Pennsylvania, gained national attention in early 2018 for holding a marriage vows renewal ceremony that asked participants to bring their AR–15 rifles.
 Hyung Jin Moon has likened the AR–15 rifles to the biblical "rod of iron".
 Neighbors of the church came out to protest the insensitivity of having the AR–15 rifles at the event so soon after the Parkland, Florida shooting that killed 17.
 To address concerns voiced by parents of an elementary school nearby, the Wallenpaupack Area School District relocated students for the day.